 Ms Brimberg made her debut at the Royal Opera in Stockholm in the spring 2013 as Ellen Orford in Peter Grimes and the same year she sang a sensational first Senta under the baton of maestro Minkowski in concert performances in France, Austria and Spain (released on CD by Naïve).

-Ms Brimberg has had the opportunity to work together with some of the finest conductors; Marc Minkowski, Donald Runnicles, Esa-Pekka Salonen, Daniel Harding, Francois-Xavier Roth, Leif Segerstam, Sakari Oramo, Pablo Heras-Casado, to name some of them.
+Ms Brimberg has had the opportunity to work together with some of the finest conductors; Marc Minkowski, Donald Runnicles, Esa-Pekka Salonen, Daniel Harding, Francois-Xavier Roth, Leif Segerstam, Sakari Oramo and Pablo Heras-Casado, to name some of them.